 So, what is intermittent fasting?
-How is it different from the familiar idea of fasting?
-Technically, not so different, just a fancier name for it.
-So, let’s explore it in-depth!
+How is it different from the more historically familiar idea of fasting in general?
+Technically, the two are not so different, one just happens to have a fancier name.
+So, let’s explore these terms in-depth!

-Intermittent fasting involves two periods: one when you eat (the eating window) and another when you start fasting (the fasting window).
-Say you had breakfast at 10 A.M. and dinner in the evening around 7 P.M.
+Intermittent fasting involves two distinct time periods: one in which food is consumed (the eating window), the other in which nothing is consumed (the fasting window).
+Say, for example, you ate breakfast at 10 A.M. and dinner in the evening at around 7 P.M.
 That would be your eating window.
 Your fasting window opens after you finish eating your dinner by 8 P.M and stop eating until the next day.
-You’re in a fasting state until you have your next meal, whether it’s breakfast or lunch.
+You’re in a fasted state until you have your next meal, whether it’s breakfast or lunch.

 Different Types of Intermittent Fasting

-The 16:8 approach, where we’re in a fasted state for 16 hours and eat for about 8 hours.
-Sounds difficult?
-Let’s break it down and see!
-If we eat dinner at 7 P.M. and don’t eat anything else until lunch, or late breakfast, at say 11 A.M.
-The next day, we’d already be doing 16:8 type of Intermittent Fasting.
+One approach to intermittent fasting is the “16:8” approach, which dictates that we are in a fasted state for 16 hours and can then eat within a period of 8 hours.
+Sound difficult?
+Let’s break this approach down a little more to take a closer look!
+If we eat dinner at 7 P.M. and then refrain from eating anything else until lunch, or a late breakfast, at say 11 A.M.
+The next day, we’d already be following the 16:8 approach to intermittent fasting.

-Calorie Restriction VS Intermittent Fasting
+Calorie Restriction vs Intermittent Fasting